Hood (Marvel Comics): Origin

-Pursued by the Golem, the cops, and two FBI agents, the Hood hatches a plan to break John out of prison.
-He tries to pawn the diamonds for John's lawyer fee, but runs into the Shocker.
-After defeating him, he finds out about Golem and Rapier, and says he will give the diamonds back in exchange for a returner's fee.
+Pursued by the Golem, the cops, and two agents of the FBI, the Hood hatches a plan to break John out of prison.
+He tries to pawn the diamonds for John's lawyer fee, but runs into Shocker.
+After defeating Shocker, he finds out about Golem and Rapier, and says he will give the diamonds back in exchange for a returner's fee.
 Golem agrees and sends Rapier with the Hood under secret instructions to kill Parker after the deal was made.
-Knowing it to be a setup, however, the Hood purchases a similar cloak, and gives it to Rapier at the time she is confronted by the FBI, resulting in her being mistaken for the Hood and shot dead.
+Knowing it to be a setup, however, the Hood purchases a similar cloak, and gives it to Rapier at the time she's confronted by the FBI, resulting in her being mistaken for the Hood and shot dead.
 He then gives the diamonds to the still-living enforcers to deliver to Golem, believing this will end the conflict between them, and also tells them to inform their employer of the consequences of messing with him.
 Meanwhile, believing the Hood has been killed, the FBI closes the case, and releases John after he testifies in court.

 Parker later visits his mother and tells her that he will begin helping people and making her proud.
 Elsewhere, the Golem receives the diamonds and the Hood's message, and he vows that nothing was ended between them.
 The wife of the cop shot by the Hood, who has died in a coma, vows to avenge him as White Fang, as she does not believe the Hood is dead.
 The Nisanti demon is also shown to have been resurrected, thanks to John shouting out its name during the robbery attempt, and prepares to track the Hood down.